Last updated: 24/04/2024

 • Where we need to comply with a legal or regulatory obligation.

-Generally we do not rely on consent as a legal basis for processing your personally identifiable information.
+Generally we do not rely on consent as a legal basis for processing your Personal Data.

-Purposes for which we will use your personally identifiable information
+Purposes for which we will use your Personal Data

-We have set out below, in a table format, a description of all the ways we plan to use your personally identifiable information, and which of the legal bases we rely on to do so.
+We have set out below, in a table format, a description of all the ways we plan to use your Personal Data, and which of the legal bases we rely on to do so.
 We have also identified what our legitimate interests are where appropriate.

-Note that we may process your personally identifiable information for more than one lawful ground depending on the specific purpose for which we are using your data.
-Please contact us if you need details about the specific legal ground we are relying on to process your personally identifiable information where more than one ground has been set out in the table below.
+Note that we may process your Personal Data for more than one lawful ground depending on the specific purpose for which we are using your data.
+Please contact us if you need details about the specific legal ground we are relying on to process your Personal Data where more than one ground has been set out in the table below.

 Cookies

 You can set your browser to refuse all or some browser cookies, or to alert you when websites set or access cookies.
-If you disable or refuse cookies, please note that some parts of this website may become inaccessible or not function properly.
 For more information about the cookies we use, please see our cookies policy here: www.aim.be/cookies-policy.

 Change of purpose

-We will only use your personally identifiable information for the purposes for which we collected it, unless we reasonably consider that we need to use it for another reason and that reason is compatible with the original purpose.
-If you wish to get an explanation as to how the processing for the new purpose is compatible with the original purpose, please contact us – see Section 1 (Contact Details).
+We will only use your Personal Data for the purposes for which we collected it, unless we reasonably consider that we need to use it for another reason and that reason is compatible with the original purpose.
+In such case, we will inform you.

-If we need to use your personally identifiable information for an unrelated purpose, we will notify you and we will explain the legal basis which allows us to do so.
+If we need to use your Personal Data for an unrelated purpose, we will notify you and we will explain the legal basis which allows us to do so.

-Please note that we may process your personally identifiable information without your knowledge or consent, in compliance with the above rules, where this is required or permitted by law.
+Please note that we may process your Personal Data without your knowledge or consent, in compliance with the above rules, where this is required by law.

-We may have to share your personally identifiable information with External Third Parties for the purposes set out in the table in Section 4 (How we use your personally identifiable information) above.
+We may have to share your Personal Data on an as-needed basis with External Third Parties for the purposes set out in the table in Section 4 (How we use your Personal Data) above.

-We require all third parties to respect the security of your personally identifiable information and to treat it in accordance with the law.
-We do not allow our third-party service providers to use your personally identifiable information for their own purposes and only permit them to process your personally identifiable information for specified purposes and in accordance with our instructions.
+We require all third parties to respect the security of your Personal Data and to treat it in accordance with the law.
+We do not allow our third-party service providers to use your Personal Data for their own purposes and only permit them to process your Personal Data for specified purposes and in accordance with our instructions.

 6. INTERNATIONAL TRANSFERS

-We do not transfer your personally identifiable information outside the European Economic Area (EEA).
+We do not transfer your Personal Data outside the European Economic Area (EEA).

 7. DATA SECURITY

-We have put in place appropriate security measures to prevent your personally identifiable information from being accidentally lost, used or accessed in an unauthorised way, altered or disclosed.
-In addition, we limit access to your personally identifiable information to those employees, agents, contractors and other third business parties who need to know.
-They will only process your personally identifiable information on our instructions and they are subject to a duty of confidentiality.
+We have put in place appropriate security measures to prevent your Personal Data from being accidentally lost, used or accessed in an unauthorised way, altered or disclosed.
+In addition, we limit access to your Personal Data to those employees, agents, contractors and other third business parties who need to know.
+They will only process your Personal Data on our instructions and they are subject to a duty of confidentiality.

-We have put in place procedures to deal with any suspected personally identifiable information breach and will notify you and any applicable regulator of a breach where we are legally required to do so.
+We have put in place procedures to deal with any suspected Personal Data breach and will notify you and any applicable regulator of a breach where we are legally required to do so.

 8. DATA RETENTION

-We will only retain your personally identifiable information for as long as necessary to fulfil the purposes we collected it for, including for the purposes of satisfying any legal, accounting, or reporting requirements.
+We will only retain your Personal Data for as long as necessary to fulfil the purposes we collected it for, including for the purposes of satisfying any legal, accounting, or reporting requirements.
+After this period, your Personal Data will be deleted from all systems of AIM without notice.

 In some circumstances you can ask us to delete your data: see Section 8 (Request erasure) for further information.

-In some circumstances we may anonymise your personally identifiable information (so that it can no longer be associated with you) for research or statistical purposes in which case we may use this information indefinitely without further notice to you.
+In some circumstances we will anonymise your Personal Data (so that it can no longer be associated with you) for research or statistical purposes in which case we may use this information indefinitely without further notice to you.

 9. YOUR LEGAL RIGHTS

-You have the right to object to us processing your personally identifiable information if we are not entitled to use it anymore, to have your information deleted if we are keeping it too long or have its processing restricted in certain circumstances.
+You have the right to object to us processing your Personal Data if we are not entitled to use it anymore, to have your information deleted if we are keeping it too long or have its processing restricted in certain circumstances.

 If you would like to exercise this right, please contact us – see Section 1 (Contact Details).